kedwani/alx-higher_level_programming/0x02-python-import_modules/README.md

 pyrhon notes

-       - statnebts in mudule executed only the first time the module name is encountered in an import statemen (They are also run if the file is executed as a script.)
+       - statments in mudule executed only the first time the module name is encountered in an import statemen (They are also run if the file is executed as a script.)
        - from fibo import * imports all names except those beginning with an underscore (_)
        - options od import :-